nikolakopoulos/Personalized-Diffusions/README.md

 ### Dependencies

-General dependencies for building perdif are: gcc, cmake, build-essential, mkl (for blas routines).
+General dependencies for building perdif are: gcc, cmake, build-essential, MKL (for blas routines).
 For Ubuntu machines on which you have `sudo` privileges, we provided the `depmkl.sh` script that automates the process of obtaining and installing the dependencies, which can be used as follows:

 ```bash